nevakrien/Turing-compiler/README.md

 if there is demand I would open a windows brench

-The arm branch has slightly diffrent performance charcturistics and is tested less thoroughly. cross compilation testing shows that it does fail in some cases and thus needs to be fixed
+The arm branch has slightly diffrent performance charcturistics and is tested less thoroughly. cross compilation testing shows that it does fail in some cases and thus needs to be fixed. currently we are using a crude method which should usually work (although i am not sure about the performance implications)

 # usage
 syntax exmples can be found in code_tests/tasks and in tests/code_samples